1,983 solar installations registered with the Clean Energy Regulator · ranked top 5% in Tasmania · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

 Brighton is one of Tasmania's strongest solar communities, ranking 4th in the state — ahead of 97% of all Tasmania postcodes tracked by the Clean Energy Regulator.
-163 new systems were installed in the past 12 months, a 17% increase on the previous year — steady growth consistent with continued community uptake.
+New installations eased in the past 12 months (150 systems, 3% below the previous year), a natural slowdown after earlier periods of stronger uptake.